IntermediaDesigns/IntermediaDesigns/README.md

 <h2>✅ Projects:</h2>

-- Advocacy Project for CodePath - Intro to Web Development <a href="https://intermediadesigns.github.io/LJimenez_AdvocacyProject/" target="_blank" />
+- Advocacy Project for CodePath - Intro to Web Development:
+  <a href="https://codeblasters.netlify.app/" target="_blank">Code Blasters</a>
   <p>Throughout the course, I worked towards creating a single page website focused on a coding website for children with ADHD and other disabilities about Social Impact for Good.</p>

 <br/>